Skip to Main Content

 Is the weight limit on the M48 bridge putting extra traffic on local roads?

-We do not have any evidence to suggest that the weight limit restrictions have created any additional traffic on local roads.
+We do not have any evidence that the weight limit restrictions have created additional traffic on local roads.

 Are you going to pedestrianise the bridge?

-The bridge is currently open to pedestrians whilst we undertake further investigations.
+The bridge is currently open to pedestrians and cyclists whilst we undertake further investigations.
 It is our intention to reopen the bridge for vehicular traffic when it is safe to do so.